 - I-Drive is home to hotels, restaurants, retail shops, and many minor attractions.

 - ICON Park.
-Home to the Orlando Eye, an aquarium, restaurants, and more, ICON park is a great place to spend an afternoon.
+Home to the Wheel, an aquarium, restaurants, and more, ICON park is a great place to spend an afternoon.

 - Retail and outlet shopping.
 You’ll find everything from high-end jewelry and watches to new clothes, technology, cosmetics, toys, books, home goods, luggage, and more.